South Korea scrambles jets, fires warning shots as N.Korean drones intrude | Business

 South Korea scrambles jets, fires warning shots as N.Korean drones intrude

+(0408 GMT) at Gimpo and at 1:22 p.m. at Incheon and lasted for about an hour before flight departures resumed at around 2:10 p.m., a ministry official told Reuters.
 While scrambling to counter the drones, a South Korean KA-1 light attack aircraft crashed shortly after departing its Wonju base in the country's east, a defence ministry official said.
-Its two pilots were able to escape before the crash and are now in the hospital.
-South Korea's transport ministry said earlier that flights departing from its Incheon and Gimpo airports were suspended following a request from the military.

 - Country: